 Measurement Incorporated participates in and supports programs involving student and employee education and enrichment, health and wellness, literacy, arts, historic preservation, community revitalization, and support for the disadvantaged and disabled.

 The members of MI’s management team have helped to build an enterprise with a distinguished reputation for quality control and excellence.
 Under their leadership, MI has expanded its capabilities to incorporate a full spectrum of assessment services including research, test and item development, scoring, reporting, analysis and technical support.

-Dr. Henry H. Scherich, President
+Dr. Henry H. Scherich, Founder & Chief Executive Officer

 Mr. Avila is responsible for financial reporting and other administrative functions of Measurement Incorporated, including payroll, tax compliance, benefit program administration, accounts receivable, and accounts payable.
 Mr. Avila has a strong background in both large and small business management and in international finance.
 Prior to joining MI in 1994, he worked as chief operating officer for North Carolina First Flight, Inc., where he developed the company’s business plan and corporate policy, expanded banking relations, managed financial portfolios, provided financial reports, and negotiated multi-million dollar high technology investment deals.
 He also worked for Carolina Power and Light Company as financial analyst and for R.J.
 Reynolds Tobacco International, Inc., concerning its financial interests in Latin America.
 Mr. Avila, a Certified Public Accountant, received a Bachelor of Business Administration degree in Accounting from Georgia Southern University and a Master of International Management in Marketing and Finance from the American Graduate School of International Management.